'Natural Selection' Art Exhibition

 'Natural Selection' Art Exhibition Visitor Registration

-To celebrate the work of professionally acclaimed local artists, Marlborough House School pupils and some very talented members of staff, we are delighted to be hosting an exciting new public art exhibition entitled 'Natural Selection' from 11th-15th May 2018.
-You can register for a viewing slot and read our exhibiting artists' profiles here, but first, here's a bit of background ...
+To celebrate the work of professionally acclaimed local artists, Marlborough House School pupils and some very talented members of staff, hosted an exciting new public art exhibition entitled 'Natural Selection' from 11th-15th May 2018.
+You can read our exhibiting artists' profiles here, but first, here's a bit of background ...

-The 'Natural Selection' exhibition is the brainchild of our Head of Art, Sue Fields who not only designs a broad and challenging art curriculum for the school, but is also a professional, practising artist in her own right.
-By harnessing a broad range of expertise across her professional network, Mrs Fields has assembled a high profile roster of highly acclaimed local artists working across a rich and diverse selection of mediums.
-From potters to quilt makers, ceramists to sculptors and and seductive watercolourists to vibrant oils painters, professional local artists will be very well represented in what promises to be a visual feast of work, inspired exclusively by the natural world around us.
+The 'Natural Selection' exhibition was the brainchild of our Head of Art, Sue Fields who not only designs a broad and challenging art curriculum for the school, but is also a professional, practising artist in her own right.
+By harnessing a broad range of expertise across her professional network, Mrs Fields assembled a high profile roster of highly acclaimed local artists working across a rich and diverse selection of mediums.
+From potters to quilt makers, ceramists to sculptors and and seductive watercolourists to vibrant oils painters, professional local artists were very well represented in a visual feast of work, inspired exclusively by the natural world around us.

-This exhibition is however, as much about making art as it is about its appreciation.
-Professional artists will be exhibiting alongside talented Marlborough House School pupils and staff, and in doing so, will bring together emerging as well as established artists.
-Out of 1700 other entrants, one of our exhibiting Year 7 pupils has already been shortlisted for her work in the category for Secondary School age artists at this year's Turner Contemporary's Portfolio Competition and hers will be on show during the exhibition.
+This exhibition was however, as much about making art as it is about its appreciation.
+By exhibiting professional artists alongside talented Marlborough House School pupils and staff, we were able to bring together emerging as well as established artists.
+At the time of the exhibition, out of 1700 other entrants, one of our exhibiting Year 7 pupils had already been shortlisted for her work in the category for Secondary School age artists at this year's Turner Contemporary's Portfolio Competition .

-There will be a private viewing on Thursday 10th May to enable visitors to meet the artists and have the opportunity to purchase work both from our professional artists as well as from a collaborative piece created by Marlborough House School pupils.
-Artists will be making a donation out of proceeds from any sales towards funding a practical art workshop later in the summer for pupils from both Marlborough House and the local primary school.
+There was a private viewing on Thursday night to enable visitors to meet the artists and have the opportunity to purchase work both from our professional artists as well as from a collaborative piece created by Marlborough House School pupils.
+Artists made a donation out of proceeds from sales towards funding a practical art workshop later in the summer for pupils from both Marlborough House and the local primary school.

 Professional Artists' Profiles

 I love coastlines, especially the west coast of Scotland, but increasingly enjoy local Kentish scenes.
 I have chosen to 'paint' with textiles.
-I have benn felting landscapes since 2010 combining both wet felting and needlefelting techniques.
+I have been felting landscapes since 2010 combining both wet felting and needlefelting techniques.
 The base is wool to which I add other textures such as silk and linen.
-I have been experiementing with textile collage dyeing my own cloth.
+I have been experimenting with textile collage dyeing my own cloth.